osamaalmughanni/Kumiko/README.md

 ### 6.2 Specify Resource

-You can allow users to access only specific resources from your content.
+You can allow users to access only specific resources from your content by adding a main container folder

 ```
 - 📁 Kumiko